-Sweet and Sour Venison Meatballs are sweet meatballs baked in the oven and drizzled with a delicious homemade sour sauce.
+Sweet and Sour Venison Meatballs are deliciously baked meatballs drizzled with a delightful homemade sauce and ready in 25 minutes.

 This is one of my favorite meals.
-It’s ready in 25 minutes, so you can see why I love it so much.
 When I make these meatballs I always have to make a big batch because my family loves them so much!
 What doesn’t get eaten for dinner is always brought to lunch the next day, but seriously, I rarely have enough leftovers of this recipe.

 This is one recipe you’ll want to make again and again.

 Throw all of the meatball ingredients into a large bowl.

 Form the meatballs and place them in a casserole dish.

 Drizzle with sauce or completely soak–it’s up to you, and serve!